aashnajoshi/Django/Notes.md

 ```bash
     pipenv install {package_name}
 ```
-- To install all packages from an existing Pipfile containing list of packages with specific version (if mentioned), (*) means latest version available.:
+- To install all packages from an existing Pipfile containing list of packages with specific version (if mentioned), (*) means latest version available:
 ```bash
     pipenv install
 ```